rs-pro/activeadmin-mongoid-localize/README.md

         end
     end

+## Configuration

+By default this gem provides editable fields for all the available locales.
+If however, you would want to restrict to some particular locales, then create a new *'active_admin_mongoid_localize.rb'* file in the *'/config/initializers'* folder of your rails application:

+    ActiveAdmin::Mongoid::Localize.configure do |config|

+      config.locales = [:en, :ja]    # Specify the locales you want to use

+    end

 CKEditor is tested & working with my fork: https://github.com/glebtv/ckeditor

 ActiveAdmin-mongoid is tested & working with my fork: https://github.com/rs-pro/activeadmin-mongoid